vijithassar/d3-textwrap/README.md

 </svg>
 ```

-Then you'd run the plugin method; more on the bounds argument in the instructions below.
+Then select it and run the plugin's .textwrap() method; more on the bounds argument in the detailed instructions below.

 ```html
 <script type="text/javascript">